Bean-Github/Differential-Growth-With-Cell-Types/README.md

 ![Cell Type Editor](graph.png)

-# Resources and References
+# Acknowledgements, Resources, and References

 Thank you to the resources used below.
 Also, thank you to my mentors Prof. Adam Mally, and Jessica Kimpel.
+Also, thank you very much to the University of Pennsylvania Diane Chi Fund for the great research opportunity.

 ### Biology